GetOcean/ocean-public-docs/setup-usb-windows.md

 ---
 layout: page
-title: Setup an Ocean over USB on Windows
+title: Setup Ocean over USB on Windows
 group: navigation
 ---
-This aim of this guide is to help you set up a new Ocean in less than five minutes, using USB on Windows.
-After working through this guide, your Ocean will be connected to your WiFi network, and you should be able to access it via `ssh`.

-<h3>Under construction</h3>
+Windows is slightly different beast to Linux and OSX in that there is less emphasis on command line interfaces for connecting and communicating with your Ocean.

 ## Prerequisites for Windows